Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 - `mfem.hpp` groups all `mfem` dependencies
 - `tests/tests.hpp` groups all dependencies useful only for tests

-!!! example "Input data file with headers"
+!!! example "Test file with headers"

     ```c++ hl_lines="4-6"
     //---------------------------------------